Clement Mary Hofbauer: Veneration

 A relic of St. Clement-Mary Hofbauer on display for veneration in Lima, Ohio.

-In 1888, Pope Leo XIII started the process of canonisation with beatification, and 21 years later Clement-Mary Hofbauer was recognised as a saint by Pope St. Pius X.
+In 1888, Pope Leo XIII started the process of canonisation with beatification, and 21 years later Clement Mary Hofbauer was recognised as a saint by Pope St. Pius X.

 Acknowledging Hofbauer's 21 most fruitful years in Warsaw, his inclusion in the catalogue of Polish saints was enacted by the Polish Episcopate.
 Besides being a patron saint of bakers and waiters, he is one of the patron saints of Warsaw.

-In his iconography Clement-Mary Hofbauer is depicted in the Redemptorist habit.
+In his iconography Saint Clement Mary Hofbauer is depicted in the Redemptorist habit.
 His attribute is the cross.

-His liturgical feast is celebrated on 15 March.
+While the liturgical feast day of Saint Clement Mary Hofbauer is listed as 15 March, on their Saint of the Day website, Franciscans have his feast day listed as 16 March, the day after the anniversary of his death.

 A few months after Hofbauer's canonisation, a parish church was established under his patronage at West 44th Street and 10th Avenue in New York City, which served the Polish community.
 It was closed in the late 1960s.
 Two years later, in 1911, the St.-Clemens-Kirche was established in Berlin.

 Clement-Mary Hofbauer is the patron saint of the Catholic student centre's chapel at Dartmouth College.